The Best Chinese Restaurants In Los Angeles20 great spots for great char siu, dim sum, chow fun, and more.

 Greater Los Angeles is home to the third-largest Chinese-American population in the United States, so naturally, the Chinese food here is also considered to be some of the best in the country.
 There’s no denying that a lot of the best Chinese restaurants around can be found in the San Gabriel Valley, but that doesn’t mean that there aren’t great options in LA proper too.

-When a chef who worked at spots like Otium and Trois Mec opens a Cantonese restaurant, you end up with a place like Needle - showcasing not only traditional Hong Kong food, but what a Cantonese chef with fine dining training creates when he has access to all the great meat and produce found on the West Coast.
-The char siu made with Berkshire pork belly is one of the best in the city - it’s nicely marbled (you can choose between regular or fatty cuts), perfectly charred, and instead of the usual hoisin-based sauce, it’s lightly glazed with honey and served with mustard to cut through the richness.
-Due to the labor shortage, Needle is temporarily pausing takeout service and switching to doing Siu Yeh.
-Siu Yeh usually means a late-night meal, but at Needle, it’s a reservation-only tasting menu of skewers and snacks on their patio featuring things like pork shoulder char siu (now grilled over binchotan) and octopus slathered in curry.
+When a chef who worked at spots like Otium and Trois Mec opens a Cantonese restaurant, you end up with a place like Needle—showcasing not only traditional Hong Kong food, but what a Cantonese chef with fine dining training creates when he has access to all the great meat and produce found on the West Coast.
+The char siu made with Berkshire pork belly is one of the best in the city—it’s nicely marbled (you can choose between regular or fatty cuts), perfectly charred, and instead of the usual hoisin-based sauce, it’s lightly glazed with honey and served with mustard to cut through the richness.
+Meals can be enjoyed either to-go, or on their small but cozy patio out front.

 The West LA outpost of the famous SGV spot easily makes the best Sichuan food in LA proper.
 They serve all the hits from the original location, including the tender tea-smoked pork ribs and boiled fish filet with rattan pepper (the version with pickled vegetables is a strong contender for those who prefer less spice).
 The quality of the food is on par with the SGV outpost, but the larger space means you can gather a larger group of friends for a feast.
 Bonus: this location also has beer and wine.